Thursday, 12 June 2014

-I hope many of you would have heard the name of Shaheed Bhagat Singh (thanks to Bollywood movies, if nothing else).
-He is probably one of the most famous revolutionaries, who were fighting the British rule in India.
+I hope many of you have heard the name of Shaheed Bhagat Singh—thanks to Bollywood movies, if nothing else.
+He is probably one of the most famous revolutionaries who fought against British rule in India.

-In my recent visit to Pakistan, visiting his ancestral village Banga was one of my top priorities.
-So despite all the help from my Galaxy S4, we reached there after considerable headache.
-Because the village is away from any main road and finding the way through small roads, built around chaks is not easy for a person unfamiliar with the region.
+During my recent visit to Pakistan, visiting his ancestral village, Banga, was one of my top priorities.
+Despite all the help from my Galaxy S4, we reached there only after considerable trouble.
+The village lies far from any main road, and finding the way through narrow paths built around chaks is not easy for someone unfamiliar with the region.

-Banga or Bangay is a small town in tehsil Jaranwala, district Faisalabad.
-Here on 28 September, 1907, Bhagat Singh was born.
-His family originally came from Khatkar Kalan, near Banga, district Nawanshahr (now Shaheed Bhagar Singh Nagar).
-For more details you can see the Wikipedia.
-His home in Banga is located at 31°24'03.10" N 73°17'47.49" E. Now it is a propety of Mr Muhammad Iqbal Virk, an adovocate.
+Banga (or Bangay) is a small town in Tehsil Jaranwala, District Faisalabad.
+It was here, on 28 September 1907, that Bhagat Singh was born.
+His family originally came from Khatkar Kalan, near Banga, in District Nawanshahr (now Shaheed Bhagat Singh Nagar).
+For more details, you can refer to Wikipedia.
+His ancestral home in Banga is located at 31°24'03.10" N, 73°17'47.49" E. It is now the property of Mr. Muhammad Iqbal Virk, an advocate.

-His ancesotrs served in the army of Ranjit Singh.
-His father and uncles were members of Ghadr Party and were involved in activities against the British rule.
-He himself believed in armed struggle against British and joined Hindustan Replublican Association.
+His ancestors served in the army of Maharaja Ranjit Singh.
+His father and uncles were members of the Ghadar Party and were involved in anti-British activities.
+Bhagat Singh believed in armed struggle against British rule and joined the Hindustan Republican Association.
 He wrote in Urdu and Punjabi to further the cause of liberation.
-The violent turn in his struggle came when he and his group of activists vowed to avenge the death of Lala Lajpat Rai, who died in Lahore, in police baton charge.
-While doing so, they killed ASP John P. Saunders in Lahore on 17 December, 1928.
-After this attack they managed to escape.
+A turning point came when he and his fellow activists vowed to avenge the death of Lala Lajpat Rai, who had succumbed to injuries sustained during a police baton charge in Lahore.
+In retaliation, they assassinated Assistant Superintendent of Police John P. Saunders in Lahore on 17 December 1928.
+After the attack, they managed to escape.

-His next major move came in Delhi, on 8 April, 1929, when he threw two bombs in the Central Legislative Assembly.
-The explosives were of minor force and meant only to cause disruption.
+His next major act occurred in Delhi on 8 April 1929, when he threw two low-intensity bombs into the Central Legislative Assembly.
+The intention was not to cause casualties but to make a political statement.
 No one was killed.
-This time he had no intention of escaping.
-The plan was to get arrested and use the publicity of trial to further their cause.
-So he and his accomplice Batukeshwar Dutt were imprisoned for life.
-He had achieved his goal.
-Soon police was able to connect Bhagat Singh with the murder of ASP Saunders.
-So along with his two other comrades he was executed on 23 March, 1931.
+This time, Bhagat Singh had no intention of escaping.
+His plan was to get arrested and use the trial as a platform to spread his message.
+He and his accomplice, Batukeshwar Dutt, were sentenced to life imprisonment.
+However, the police soon connected Bhagat Singh to the murder of ASP Saunders.
+Along with two comrades, he was sentenced to death and executed on 23 March 1931.

 This wooden board in Urdu, reads: